christc4/our_sites/av/mal/think/i.md

 The elevator business has its ups and downs

-Have you ever heard a crackhead say they don&apos;t have enough money for crack? no. they still go out and get it. do the same with your dreams!
+Have you ever heard a crackhead say they don't have enough money for crack? no. they still go out and get it. do the same with your dreams!

 90 percent of gambling addicts quit right before they're about to hit it big